MetricSign

 Common causes

-• 1The .mdf or .ldf file path specified in ATTACH DATABASE does not exist or is misspelled
+• 1The .mdf or .ldf file path specified in CREATE DATABASE … FOR ATTACH or sp_attach_db does not exist, is misspelled, or points to a drive letter that is not mounted on this server.

-• 2The SQL Server service account does not have read/write permission on the file or the directory
+• 2The SQL Server service account (e.g. NT SERVICE\MSSQLSERVER or a gMSA) does not have read/write NTFS permission on the data file or its parent directory — common after copying files from another machine where the original ACL does not include the local service account.

 How to fix it